 The department offers course work leading to bachelor of arts (BA) and bachelor of science (BS) degrees.
 Major requirements are the same for each.
 Differences between the two degrees are explained under Requirements for Bachelor of Arts and Bachelor of Science.
-If you need to update your degree program, then you can do so here.

 |1A.
 Introductory Core Courses|

 |ANTH 145 or 150||Principles of Archaeology or World Archaeology||4|

 |ANTH 161||Introduction to Cultural Anthropology||4|

 |1B.
 Core Breadth Requirements|

 |Four upper-division courses in one area of concentration 1||16|

 |Two elective upper-division anthropology courses (may include ANTH 406, ANTH 408, and/or courses cross-published with Anthropology).||8|

 Areas of concentration: cultural anthropology, biological anthropology, archaeology.
 ANTH 406 and 408 may not be used to fulfill Area of Concentration requirement.

 Cultural anthropology concentration must include ANTH 441 Recent Cultural Theory or ANTH 488 Foundations of Social Theory.